project-alice-assistant/HermesLedControl/README.md

 sudo ./slc_download.sh
 ```

-Of course you should have your device installed and working

 Sudo is required to install as we download the missing packages and create a log directory

-There's no need to edit anything

 # Update